MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes.md

 ### `az acs`

-- This deprecated command group will be removed.
-For the recommended action, please refer to this doc [azure-container-service-will-retire](https://azure.microsoft.com/en-us/updates/azure-container-service-will-retire-on-january-31-2020/)
+- The `acs` command group has been deprecated and as of 2.41.0, `acs` will be removed.
+For more information, please refer to [this doc](https://azure.microsoft.com/updates/azure-container-service-will-retire-on-january-31-2020/)

 ## Az.AppConfiguration

 ### `az appconfig kv import`

-- Add validations to JSON file imports to ensure that only valid JSON objects are imports.
-Other JSON primitives will now be rejected.
+- Validations will be added to JSON file imports to ensure that only valid JSON objects are imported.
+Other JSON primitives will be rejected.

 ### `az appconfig kv export`

-- Add validations to JSON file imports to ensure that only valid JSON objects are imports.
-Other JSON primitives will now be rejected.
+- Validations will be added to JSON file imports to ensure that only valid JSON objects are imported.
+Other JSON primitives will be rejected.

 ## Az.AppService

 ### `az logicapp create`

-- Parameter breaking-change will happen to the parameter sets
-  - `--consumption-plan-location`
-  - `--os-type`
-    They will be deprecated (waiting for the server team to provide more information) Removing `--os-type` and `--consumption-plan-location` parameters that are unsupported on Logic Apps Standard
+`--consumption-plan-location` and `--os-type` parameter will be deprecated.

+#TODO: Need to make sure this is all the information about this?
+Are the suggested replacements?
+Will these be completely removed?

 ## Az.KeyVault